zcourts/bkit/README.md

      function MyWidget() {
      }
      // namespace and type are required. namespace is enforced, as in mixin fails if it isn't provided
-     // using 'bkit' as the namespace puts all functions on MyWidget's prototype on the main object, NOT under a namespace
+     // using 'this' as the namespace puts all functions on MyWidget's prototype on the main object, NOT under a namespace
-     //called bkit, this is the only 'special case' to support situations where a namespace isn't ideal MyWidget.prototype.namespace = 'bkit'; //in general this should be something like 'touch' MyWidget.prototype.type = module.id;
+     //called this, this is the only 'special case' to support situations where a namespace isn't ideal MyWidget.prototype.namespace = 'this'; //in general this should be something like 'touch' MyWidget.prototype.type = module.id;

      //optionally provide an init function that can be used for initialization